 Technical expertise is required for jobs in computer science, engineering, technology, production, and finance.
 Some are learned through on-the-job training or formal schooling, while others may be acquired online through platforms such as Udemy, Skillshare, and edX.

 Additionally, many online learning platforms provide certificates of completion, which will undoubtedly help you, land a high-paying job.
 Although the majority of workers and clientele see past this, they are most interested in your portfolio, ideas, and advantages relevant to their sector.
 So, if you’re interested in technology but not in coding, you should choose any of these 20 occupations, which are just as useful, hard, and profitable as any other tech ability.
 Let’s get started.

 User Experience Designer

-If you excel at recognizing and communicating a product’s strengths and limitations, at comprehending user demands, and at combing through data, UX design may be calling your name.
+If you excel at recognizing and communicating a product’s strengths and limitations, comprehending user demands, and combing through data, UX design may be calling your name.
 Additionally, you’ll have the gratification of simplifying your consumers’ life.

 Among the most important responsibilities are:

 User research; entails eliciting information about users through interview sessions or other approaches such as card sorting.

 Information architecture; is the practice of determining the most effective methods to arrange material on a website or mobile application.

 Data-driven design; is the process of making design decisions based on the examination of data.

 Prototyping and wireframing: creating test versions of websites/web applications.